The Girl Who Played with Fire (film)

-The Girl Who Played with Fire (Flickan som lekte med elden) is a 2009 Swedish-Danish crime thriller film with German co-production directed by Daniel Alfredson from a screenplay of Jonas Frykberg and produced by Søren Stærmose.
-It is the sequel to The Girl with the Dragon Tattoo from the same year and based on the 2006 novel of the same name by Swedish writer Stieg Larsson, the second entry in his Millennium series.
+The Girl Who Played with Fire (Flickan som lekte med elden) is a 2009 crime thriller film directed by Daniel Alfredson from a screenplay of Jonas Frykberg and produced by Søren Stærmose.
+It is the sequel to The Girl with the Dragon Tattoo from the same year and based on the 2006 novel by Swedish writer Stieg Larsson, the second entry in his Millennium series.

 Starring Michael Nyqvist and Noomi Rapace in the main roles, the film follows Lisbeth Salander as she returns to Sweden after spending a year abroad.
 She falls under suspicion of having murdered a journalist and his girlfriend, as well as her own social services guardian, Nils Bjurman, while Mikael Blomkvist tries to find her before the authorities.

 The third part of the trilogy, The Girl Who Kicked the Hornets' Nest (Luftslottet som sprängdes), was released two months later, on 27 November 2009.

 Plot

-Lisbeth Salander purchases an apartment in Stockholm.
-On returning to Sweden after nearly a year living abroad, Salander reconnects with her best friend and former partner Miriam Wu and offers her free use of her old apartment in return for forwarding her mail.
-Later, Salander confronts Nils Bjurman after hacking into his mail and discovering that he has an appointment booked with a tattoo removal specialist.
-Threatening him with his own gun, she warns him not to remove the tattoo that she etched on his abdomen.
+On returning to Sweden after nearly a year living abroad, Lisbeth Salander reconnects with her ex-girlfriend Miriam Wu and offers her free use of her old apartment.
+Later, Salander confronts her sexually abusive former guardian Nils Bjurman after hacking into his email and discovering that he has an appointment booked with a tattoo removal specialist.
+She warns him at gunpoint not to remove the tattoo that she etched on his abdomen exposing him as a rapist.

-Millennium magazine welcomes Dag Svensson, a new journalist who is writing an exposé on prostitution and human trafficking in Sweden.
-Dag's girlfriend, Mia Bergman, is writing her doctoral thesis on sex trafficking.
-Dag is nearly finished with the story and is confronting those who will be exposed by the article.
-Dag and his girlfriend are about to leave on a holiday and ask Mikael Blomkvist to come to his apartment and collect some photographs.
-At the same time Dag also asks Blomkvist to inquire about someone called "Zala," who may have a connection to his present research.
-Blomkvist arrives at their apartment and finds the two lying dead.
-The murder weapon is tracked to Bjurman who is also deceased.
-Salander is the prime suspect, as her fingerprints happen to be on the gun.
-Salander tells Blomkvist that she did not kill anyone and that he needs to find the mysterious "Zala."
+Mikael Blomkvist hires journalist Dag Svensson to work at his magazine, Millennium.
+Dag is writing an exposé on prostitution and human trafficking in Sweden, while his girlfriend, Mia Bergman, is writing her doctoral thesis on sex trafficking.
+Dag and Mia are about to go on a holiday and ask Blomkvist to come to his apartment and collect some photographs; he also asks Blomkvist to inquire about someone called "Zala" who may have a connection to his article.

+At the apartment, Blomkvist finds the two murdered, and soon traces the handgun used to kill them to Bjurman, who has also been murdered.
+Salander is the prime suspect because her fingerprints are on the gun.
+After initially resisting his help, Salander tells Blomkvist that she did not kill anyone and that they need to find the mysterious "Zala".

-Blomkvist is contacted by Salander's boxing trainer and friend, Paolo Roberto.
-While he is unaware of Salander's whereabouts, Paolo does know Miriam, who also trained with them, and promises to pay her a visit.
-Near her apartment, Paolo witnesses Miriam being kidnapped by strongman Ronald Niedermann.
-Paolo follows his car to a deserted barn, where he hears him beat Miriam for information about Salander.
-Paolo comes in to rescue her but Niedermann beats him too.
-He then sets the barn aflame, but the two manage to escape.
+Salander's boxing trainer and friend, Paolo Roberto, contacts Blomkvist and says that he can find her by reaching out to Miriam.
+Near her apartment, Paolo witnesses Miriam being kidnapped by Ronald Niedermann, a career criminal with ties to a human trafficking ring.
+Paolo follows Neidermann to a deserted barn, where he hears him torturing Miriam for information about Salander.
+Paolo tries to rescue her, but Niedermann beats him up and sets the barn aflame, although Paolo and Miriam manage to escape.